Skip to content

 Day to day tasks

-• research market data, like land and property records
+• analyse market data, like land and property records and values

 • negotiate contracts and tenders

-• advise clients about financial and legal matters, like compulsory purchases
+• advise clients on construction regulations and legal matters

-• work out the likely economic, social and environmental impact of a development
+• assess the likely impact of economic, social and environmental developments

 Working environment